Transforming a Utility from the Inside Out

 Customer and Community Outcomes:

-"Love Water" campaign achieved genuine community engagement
+"Love Water" campaign achieved genuine behaviour change at household level

 Customer experience scores improved significantly